 Copying the data to a starting node is part of the node takeover protocol.
 As part of this protocol, the node status of the starting node is updated; this is communicated using the global checkpoint protocol.
 Waiting for these events to take place ensures that the new node status is communicated to all nodes and their system files.

-signaled that we are about to start the takeover protocol for
+are signaled that we are about to start the takeover protocol

-this node.
-Part of this protocol consists of Steps 3 - 9 during
+for this node.
+Part of this protocol consists of Steps 3 - 9

-the system restart phase as described below.
-This means that
+during the system restart phase as described later in this

 After preparations are complete, copy phase for each fragment in the node must be performed.
 The process of copying a fragment involves the following steps: